DAO-999-NFT/faraway-kingdom/react-site/docs/intro.md

 :::info

-- Rings are made of gold 585, which guarantees their quality and value.
+- The rings are made of **585** gold, which guarantees their quality and value.
-- Each ring has an associated NFT, which is the unique identification of the ring in the digital world.
+- Each ring has an associated **NFT**, which is the unique identification of the ring in the digital world.
-- This ring is part of a large ecosystem known as Far Far Away, and gives the owner the right to control this ecosystem.
+- This ring is part of a large ecosystem known as **Far Far Away**, and gives the owner the right to control this ecosystem.
-- When you buy a ring, you also get 0.5 $ZLATO token, which supposedly has additional value in this ecosystem or in the market.
+- When you buy a ring, you also get **0.5** of **$ZLATO** token, which supposedly has additional value in this ecosystem or market.
+- Access to a closed community of investors.

 :::

 ## $ZLATO

-This is a **Far Far Away** token.
-With a total of **999**.
+This is a **Far Far Away** token with a total of **999**.
 It is a blockchain-based digital currency that provides additional features and benefits to owners of **Far Far Away** gold rings.
-The **$ZLATO** token can be used inside the **Far Far Away** platform to purchase additional services and products.
+The **$ZLATO** token can be used within the **Far Far Away** platform to purchase additional services and products.
 You can also exchange the **$ZLATO** token for other cryptocurrencies or use it for further investments.

 ![golden_ring](/img/intro/golden_rings9.png)